 Hope will ride a Japanese H-2A rocket to orbit, lifting off from the Tanegashima Space Center in Japan.

 This booster has already sent aloft at least one interplanetary mission — Japan's Akatsuki spacecraft, which studied the planet Venus.
 Other prominent missions launched on this rocket type include Selene (aka Kaguya) that studied the moon, the Ikaros solar-sailing spacecraft, and the Hayabusa 2 mission that returned a sample from the asteroid Ryugu in late 2020.

 Cruising to Mars

 This artist's illustration shows the Hope orbiter making its way into space on top of the H-2A rocket.
-It will spend between seven and nine months traveling to Mars before arriving in orbit in May 2021 — just in time for the 50th anniversary of the founding of the United Arab Emirates.

 The satellite has a total mass, with fuel, of 3,300 lbs.
 (1,500 kilograms), according to NASA, and is about the size and weight of a small car.

 The spacecraft is expected to last for at least two Earth years in Mars' orbit, but its mission can be extended to 2025 if the spacecraft remains in good health and funding is available for the mission extension.

 Complicated maneuvers in space

 This illustration shows in detail all the mission steps required to get Hope into orbit around Mars.